jiahaoqi1/ISQA-3420-Assignment-1/DFDDictionary.md

 Manager - the person who is in charge of overseeing the developer and the updating the policy documentation.
 ##Data Flows
 Software Project - collection of software packages
-Software Package - collection of files, in the case of the DFD, this holds the requests and the information necessary to scan the open source code that the developer has found, through the NIST Database and the applications that scan for the type of licenses that the software has
+Software Package - collection of files, in the case of the DFD, this holds the requests and the information necessary to scan the open source code that the developer has found, through the NIST Vulnerability DB and the applications that scan for the type of licenses that the software has
-Software Package Results- The findings that the scans through the NIST DB and the License application has uncovered
+Software Package Results- The findings that the scans through the NIST Vulnerability DB and the license application has uncovered
 SW Project Info -  the request information to pull the license and vulnerability data from the database
 Project Results - this is the information pulled from the database that the SW Project Info is requesting
 Policy Check Info -  this is the project information that is checked against the policy documentation as well as the request to check the information with the database
 Policy Check Results - the findings of the Manager Policy Documentation Checks process
-Poliy Documentation Info - the change or updated policy documentation that the manager is pushing to the Policy DB
+Poliy Documentation Info - the new or updated policy documentation that the manager is pushing to the Policy DB

 ##Databases
 NIST Vulnerability DB - this is the database that tells the user if the specified open source code has any known vulnerabilities